Florida Child Pornography Lawyer: CSAM Defense in Tampa

 What is CSAM?

 CSAM stands for Child Sexual Abuse Material—the updated term for what was previously called “child pornography.”
 The terminology change emphasizes that each file represents real harm to a real child.
+Moreover, using this term reflects how prosecutors and courts now describe these offenses.

 Can simulated or digitally altered images lead to charges?

 Yes.
 Even images that are altered or simulated—if they involve identifiable minors or appear to depict real children—can result in prosecution under Florida law.
+Consequently, the defense strategy for these cases often focuses on the nature and origin of the images.

 What if I accidentally clicked on something?